karbassi/mastery-curriculum/README.md

 1. Fork this repository.

-2. Add @maryrosecook as a collaborator on the repository on GitHub.
+2. Add @makers-dev as a collaborator on the repository on GitHub.

+3. Send the link in the "Copy Invite Link" drop-down on the collaborators page to @maryrosecook on Slack.

-3. Make sure you use Ruby version `2.4.1`.
+4. Make sure you use Ruby version `2.4.1`.
 To check your Ruby version, run the command below.

 ```
 $ ruby -v
 ```

-4. If required, use [RVM](https://rvm.io/) to install version `2.4.1`.
+5. If required, use [RVM](https://rvm.io/) to install version `2.4.1`.

-5. Install bundler.
+6. Install bundler.
 To do this, run:

 ```
 $ gem install bundler
 ```

-6. Install the gems required by this repository.
+7. Install the gems required by this repository.
 To do this, run:

 ```
 $ cd path/to/root/of/this/repo